neu-se/CS4530-Spring-2024/policies.md

 Students must work individually on all homework assignments.
 We encourage you to have high-level discussions with other students in the class about the assignments, however, we require that when you turn in an assignment, it is only your work.
 That is, copying any part of another student's assignment is strictly prohibited.
 If you steal someone else's work, you fail the class.
 You are responsible for protecting your work.
 If someone uses your work, with or without your permission, you fail the class.

 You are free to reuse small snippets of example code found on the Internet (e.g., via StackOverflow) provided that it is attributed.
-Use of co-pilot is enrouraged.
+Use of co-pilot is also enrouraged.

 If you are concerned that by reusing and attributing that copied code it may appear that you didn't complete the assignment yourself, then please raise a discussion with the instructor.
 If you are in doubt whether using others' work is allowed, you should assume that it is NOT allowed unless the instructors confirm otherwise.